The Cathedral of Santa Maria Assunta is the Cathedral of Orvieto, located in Piazza del Duomo, in the historical center of the town.

 The pictorial decoration was started in 1447 by Fra Angelico, who is responsible for the decoration of two of the eight sectors of the cross vaults.
 The work was completed half a century later, by Luca Signorelli, who painted the six remaining sectors.

 On the left transept, the Chapel of the Corporal opens, built between 1350 and 1356 to preserve the precious relic for which the entire Cathedral of Orvieto was built – the white linen cloth used in the miraculous Mass of Bolsena, stained with blood spurted from the Host at the time of the Eucharistic celebration.
 The cloth is preserved in a tabernacle built between 1358 and 1363 by Nicola of Siena.

 HOW TO GET THERE

-The cathedral is located about 1 kilometer away from Piazza Cahen, the end of the funicular line that connects the town with the Orvieto Scalo Train Station.
+The cathedral is located about 1 kilometer away from Piazza Cahen, the end of the funicular line that connects the town with the Orvieto railway station.